-Life drawing also forms part of our one-week drawing course – a great antidote to the digital age.
+Life drawing forms part of our 25 and 50 week professional Designer / Maker courses.
 Take a step back from scrolling through images and ‘pinning’ inspiration on a screen; this is your chance to connect your visual inspiration with your artistic practice.
 This is your real repository of experience and the testing ground of one of the most time-tested techniques in the art.

 Student drawings left out around the benches.
 Don’t judge them straight away, but don’t put them out of sight in a folio.